Advertisement

 If you’re heading home to spend Christmas with family or they’re coming out to stay with you, be aware of the rules regarding food and drink, and what you can and can’t bring in and out of Britain and the EU.

-Some rules have changed recently, following Brexit, so read the Local’s guide below to make sure you aren’t caught out at customs.
+Read the Local’s guide below to make sure you aren’t caught out at customs.

 Flying to the UK from Spain